umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/corbett-gates.md

 2009 for 20 percent of international public funding for HIV, 65 percent for TB and 65 percent for malaria."
 [Global Fund faces billion-dollar gap](https://archive.fo/20130124180843/http://www.google.com/hostednews/afp/article/ALeqM5h6Ih8CYz1SqAKYjI-SiowJgu8BSA?docId=CNG.07d4a47a8ce76f0e07e322726bdf65a2.6f1)

+"Bill Gates has spent much of the past two decades transforming himself from software magnate into a benefactor of humanity through his own Bill & Melinda Gates Foundation.
+In fact, Gates has surpassed Rockefeller’s legacy with the Bill & Melinda Gates Foundation long having eclipsed The Rockefeller Foundation as the largest private foundation in the world, with
+$46.8 billion of assets on its books that it wields in its stated program areas of global health and development, global growth, and global policy advocacy."

+"Indeed, it would be almost impossible to find any area of global health that has been left untouched by the tentacles of the Bill & Melinda Gates Foundation."

 <iframe width="320" height="160" src="https://www.youtube.com/embed/wQSYdAX_9JY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>